Battle of Helgeå: Primary sources

 The battle is retold in skaldic poetry and in sources such as the Danish Gesta Danorum by Saxo Grammaticus and the Icelandic Saga of Olaf the Holy by Snorri Sturluson.
-Opinions are divided as to whether the location was at the Helge River of eastern Scania, Denmark or Helgeå in Uppland, Sweden.
+Opinions are divided as to whether the location was at the Helge River of eastern Scania, Denmark, or Helgeå in Uppland, Sweden.

-In the Anglo-Saxon Chronicle, the battle is dated to 1025 and the Swedes won the battle.
+In the Anglo-Saxon Chronicle, the battle is dated to 1025, and the Swedes won the battle.

 A.D.
 1025.
-This year King Cnut went to Denmark with a fleet to the holm by the holy river; where against him there came Ulf and Eglaf, with a very large force both by land and sea, from Sweden.
-There were very many men lost on the side of King Cnut, both of Danish and English; and the Swedes had possession of the field of battle.
+This year King Cnut, went to Denmark with a fleet to the holm by the holy river, where against him there came Ulf and Eglaf, with a very large force both by land and sea, from Sweden.
+There were very many men lost on the side of King Cnut, both Danish and English; and the Swedes had possession of the field of battle.